RoadieHQ/marketing-site/content/docs/custom-plugins/index.md

 3. **Register the Plugin**: Use the Roadie administration interface to install and register your custom plugin on your Roadie instance.

-Take a look at different deployment options and instruction from the [documentation dedicated to custom plugin deployments.](/docs/custom-plugins/deploying/)
+Take a look at different deployment options and instruction from the [documentation dedicated to custom plugin deployments.](/docs/custom-plugins/deploying/) and see how to register your plugin in [the documentation outlining the simple registration steps.](/docs/custom-plugins/plugin-registration)

 ### Plugin Testing